TrulyOrange/TheFramework/README.md

 - 🛠 Modular Addon Support – Designed to be extended with additional plugins
 - 🔊 Custom Sound & Message System – Standardized text formatting and sound handling

-# 🎯 Why It Exists?
-Instead of rewriting the same core functions for every plugin, The Framework acts as the foundation for all my projects.
-It simplifies development and ensures consistency, stability, and scalability across my plugins.

 ## 🔌 Plugins *(Addons)* That Use The Framework
 - ✅ Economy – Handles all of the economy
 - ✅ Spawn – Handles custom spawns over the game